 - If you have liver or kidney problems.

 - If you have any of the following symptoms: bleeding, difficulty swallowing, being sick frequently, or unexplained weight loss.

-- Try to take nizatidine at the same time(s) each day.
-This will help you to remember to take all of your doses.
+- Try to take cimetidine at the same times each day to avoid missing any doses.

 Getting the most from your treatment

-- Smoking increases the amount of acid produced by the stomach and may make your symptoms worse.
-If you are a smoker, speak with your doctor or pharmacist about how to quit.
+- Do not smoke.
+Smoking increases the amount of acid produced by your stomach and may make your symptoms worse.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 These usually improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following side-effects continue or become troublesome.